utlib/collections-uoft/docs/documentation/2024-migration-guide.md

   * the Collections U of T Service will run in maintenance mode due to staff leaves
   * development for the New Collections U of T Platform's administrator user interface will be completed
 * **Fall 2025:** ITS will roll out the New Collections U of T Platform's administrator user interface and collection owners will be trained on self-ingest procedures
-* **2025-2026:** user testing and iterative improvements on New Collections as requested by collection owners and triaged by ITS
+* **2025-2026:** additional web accessibility review; user testing and feedback gathering; iterative improvements on New Collections as requested by collection owners and triaged by ITS

 # New Collections U of T Platform Training Kit